Signs of climate change are undeniable.

 Glaciers are formed by compacted snow.
 When annual snowfall at the head of the glacier is greater than the annual snowmelt, the glacier advances.
 When the snow melts faster, the glacier retreats.
 With most glaciers, it goes through cycles of advance, and of retreat, that could last for centuries.
 But with the Franz Josef Glacier, the long-term trend has been a retreat.

-Before, guides used to be able to lead tourists straight on to the glacier by foot.
+Before, guides used to be able to lead tourists straight onto the glacier on foot.
 But those days are long gone.
 At the moment, the only way to climb on the glacial ice is by flying in on a helicopter.
 And although the glacier valley is beautiful to explore before getting to the actual Franz Josef glacier, tourists are already voicing their concern about its retreat.
 Soon, we wonder if there will even be a glacier in this valley.

 As temperatures continue to rise worldwide, it is more important than ever to reconsider our lifestyle to have the smallest impact possible on the environment.
 It’s only when we all start working together, when we start making changes big and small, that we’ll be able to save the little bit of beauty and wonder nature has created.
 And only then will the Franz Josef Glacier begin to advance again.